kubevirt/common-templates/README.md

 # Usage

-By default the snippets will fetch the template and process it.
+By default the snippets below from the table will fetch the template and process it.
 It fails if a parameter (like the PVC name) is required, but not provided.
-In such a case the parameter is appended to the snippet, i.e. `PVCNAME`:
+In such a case the parameter is appended to the snippet, i.e.
+`PVCNAME`.

 ```bash
 $ oc process --local -f https://git.io/fNp4Z